 He took it to a nearby KFC, showed it to the manager and, sure enough, he got his three-piece chicken dinner for $2.59.
 And it wasn't even a Tuesday!
 That coupon saved Boyd six dollars off the meal's current price of $8.53.
 (According to the U.S. Department of Labor's Consumer Price Index inflation calculator, $2.59 in 1986 is worth about $5.70 today, so the Colonel is doing a pretty good job of fattening his own wallet).

-"We're always going to honor any [KFC] coupon that comes across our path," the restaurant's Assistant Manager Paul Platt told the news outlet.
+"We're always going to honour any [KFC] coupon that comes across our path," the restaurant's Assistant Manager Paul Platt told the news outlet.

 If I unearth an antique coupon under my own sofa cushions, I know where I'm going first.